remeika/ner-vagrant/README.markdown

 - Memory assigned to the NER application: `1 GB`
 - Port on which the NER server is listening: `4465`
 - Location of the server logs on the VM: `/var/log/upstart/stanford-ner.log`
+- Location of the model that is loaded by the server: `/srv/stanford-ner/english.all.3class.distsim.crf.ser.gz`